DFE-Digital/register-trainee-teachers/docs/adr/0007-store-academic-cycles-on-trainees.md

-This association between trainees and academic years makes it easier and quicker for us to query for all trainees starting in a particular academic year, which is especially useful for our 'start year' and 'end year' filters.
+This association between trainees and academic years makes it easier and quicker for us to query for all trainees starting in a particular academic year, which is especially useful for our ’start year' and 'end year' filters.